EternityForest/AnyoneCanDoIt/README.md

 than a scratch build.

-In that case, you never know if the original manufacturer will change the internals of the design so that it no longer works, on top of the extra effort and unpredictably of customizing something.
+In that case, you never know if the original manufacturer will change the internals of the design so that it no longer works, on top of the extra effort and unpredictability of customizing something.

 This also goes for unique pieces of software.
 If you don't have time